AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-create.md

 # Create and deploy a virtual machine scale set
 Virtual machine scale sets make it easy for you to deploy and manage identical virtual machines as a set.
 Scale sets provide a highly scalable and customizable compute layer for hyperscale applications, and they support Windows platform images, Linux platform images, custom images, and extensions.
 For more information about scale sets, see [Virtual machine scale sets](virtual-machine-scale-sets-overview.md).

-This tutorial shows you how to create a virtual machine scale set **without** using the Azure portal preview.
-For information about how to use the Azure portal preview, see [How to create a virtual machine scale set with the Azure portal preview](virtual-machine-scale-sets-portal-create.md).
+This tutorial shows you how to create a virtual machine scale set **without** using the Azure Portal.
+For information about how to use the Azure Portal, see [How to create a virtual machine scale set with the Azure Portal](virtual-machine-scale-sets-portal-create.md).

 >[!NOTE]
 >For more information about Azure Resource Manager resources, see [Azure Resource Manager vs. classic deployment](../azure-resource-manager/resource-manager-deployment-model.md).